Mikej81/f5xcs-multi-region-appstack-gcp/README.md

 ## To do

-- Optional step (to run Managed or Physical k8s):
+- Optional step (if you plan to run Managed or Physical k8s):
     - Add cluster role with proper policy rules.
         - Create a tfvars file or override.tf
         - URL List